-Following the announcement of the acceptance price of a Dutch auction (DTCH), the account servicer should announce such price via MT564 and inform any account owners whose offer price does not meet the price requirements that their instructions will be disregarded, i.e. securities won’t be tendered but unblocked.
+Following the announcement of the acceptance price of a Dutch auction (DTCH), the account servicer should announce such price via an updated notification.
+This will inform account owners whose offer price does not meet the price requirements that their instructions will be disregarded, i.e. securities won’t be tendered but unblocked.

-The account servicer should not reject such instructions, as they were valid and duly processed/accepted at the time they were sent.
+The sending of an Instruction Status Advice message in addition is optional and up to service level agreement.